alkismavridis/mathasm/README.md

 ### How is it possible that MathAsm does not care about theory specifics?
 MathAsm tries to see what all mathematical theories have in common, what is the basis of them all.
-MathAsm tries to focus on that and only on that.
+MathAsm tries to focus on that and only that.
 This applies in philosophical propositions, too (I guess).

-It is similar to the instruction set of a CPU: the instruction set does not care about the type of the application you build.
+A nice metaphor is the instruction set of a CPU: the instruction set does not care about the type of the applications you build.
-It is the same one for all applications and it includes the only operations that the application may perform.
-Nothing else exists for that application.
+The application depends on the instruction set, but not the other way around.
+Thus, the instruction set does not care about the application specifics.
+Also, note that the application can perform **only** the operations that the instruction set specifies.

+Similarly, MathAsm specifies the structure and basic concepts for any theory without having to care about that theory's specifics.

 ### So, are you trying to define the instruction set of mathematics?
-Exactly!
-And provide a web app where people can use it to create their own theories, or import existing mathematical theories into MathAsm (such as boolean algebra) and play with them.
+Kind of.
+In fact, MathAsm is more abstract than an instruction set.
+It could be compared to a Turing Machine.
+If defines specifications: the structure of a theory, what a symbol is, an axiom and a theorem is, the rules that an instruction set should apply to in order to be considered MathAsm compliant.

+On top of that, we can have instruction sets.
+On this document and on this app, we also provide such an instruction set that we call **standard**, but generally speaking, MathAsm is not bound to one instruction set.
+One could potentially try various instruction sets, which would lead to different kind of theories.
+Various instruction sets are a huge topic.
+More info will follow soon...

-### Who are you?
+### By the way, who are you?
-I am Alkis Mavridis and MathAsm is an idea that I started developing about 10 years ago.
+My name is Alkis Mavridis and MathAsm is an idea that I started developing about 10 years ago.
-I am now building a web app (with the help of some amazing colleagues and friends!) in order to further illustrate the usage of MathAsm and also use it as a tool for start "importing" existing mathematical and scientific theories into MathAsm.
+I am now building a web app (with the help of some amazing colleagues and friends!) in order to further illustrate the usage of MathAsm and also use it as a tool for start "importing" existing mathematical and scientific theories into MathAsm, using a standard instruction set.

 If this would be successful, one could even use it for demonstrating/exploring philosophical theories and their conclusions.
-One could theoretically run political debates with MathAsm, For example, we could list commonly accepted assumptions and explore in an objective and irrefutable way the conclusions that those assumptions leads us to.
+One could theoretically run political debates with MathAsm, For example, we could list commonly accepted assumptions and explore in an structured and solid way the conclusions that those assumptions lead us to.

-Maybe this could be good and constructive for humanity, which is precisely the reason why I think that nobody will give a crap about MathAsm.
-I will still publish it, though.
-It is fun, and who knows - maybe some crazy math/philosophy nerd will be happy to play with it.

 ### Ok.
 Describe the basic principles of MathAsm in a nutshell.
-Ok these are the golden rules.
+So these are the golden rules.

 1. Mathematical symbols have no internal properties or functionality.
-They are only labels.
+They are only labels and are all treated equally.
-2. A sequence of symbols is called a **sentence**.
+2. A sequence of such symbols is called a **sentence**.
-3. Every Axioms and every Theorems is a **pair of sentences** bound together.
-This is called a **statement** in MathAsm.
+3. Every Axiom and every Theorem is a **pair of sentences** with a **connection** that binds them together.
+This structure is called a **statement**.
-Those pairs must be interpreted as replacement pairs: two sentences that one can replace the other under certain conditions.
+The two sentences of a statement can be interpreted a replacement pair: theorems/axioms are basically two sentences that one can replace the other.
 4. Theorems and Axioms have no internal properties or functionality.
+Just like symbols, they are all treated equally.
-5. Creating an axiom is an arbitrary process: one constructs freely two sentences by choosing symbols.
+5. Creating an axiom is an arbitrary process: one constructs freely its two sentences by choosing any positive number symbols.
 6. Creating theorems is a strict process.
-There are specific moves that one is allowed to perform when proving a theorem.
+One start by cloning an **existing statement** and performs a number of specific, well defined allowed moves that transform this statement into a new, different one.
+This new statement is called a theorem.
-Those moves is called an **instruction set**.
+7. The set of the possible transformation that one may perform during theorem creation is called an **instruction set**.
+8. As mentioned, every statement has a connection.
+Every instruction set defines the nature and properties of this connection.
-7. The instruction set may define the properties that the bond of each statement has, in order to function.
+This means that the connection of a statement contains all needed metadata that the instruction set needs in order to operate.
-But it may **not** give any special handling to any symbol, sentence or statement.
-This would violate the core principles of MathAsm.
+9. A MathAsm instruction set should **not** give any special handling to any symbol, sentence or statement.

-One of MathAsm's goals is the definition of a functional and sound instruction set that can build any mathematical theory.
-This is an ongoing process: the current instruction set may be changed/expanded if needed.
-One may experiment with other MathAsm instruction sets and see where those lead.
+This is the most important principle of MathAsm: no special handling exists on any symbol, sentence or statement.
+They are all equal.

+In this document we will present an instruction that we will call the **standard** instruction set of MathAsm.
+This web app implements this instruction set, so that one can work with it.
+The development of the standard instruction set is an ongoing process, but I think that it is mature enough to produce common mathematical theories, such as boolean algebra and arithmetic.

+As mentioned above, each instruction set defines the nature and properties of each statement **connection**.
-The **standard MathAsm instruction set** defines only two properties on each sentence bond: flow and grade.
+In the case of our **standard MathAsm instruction set** only two properties are needed: flow and grade.
+More on that will be explained later on this document.

+Please note that one might experiment with other MathAsm instruction sets and see where those lead As long as those instruction sets operate on statements and respect the rules stated before, they can be called MathAsm instruction sets.

-### Hey, that's to fast!
-I am lost.
-Explain this step by step now.
+### Hey, that's to much at once!
+Enough with the nutshell.
+Explain MathAsm step by step now.
 Ok, lets start from the basics.
 The first important concept of MathAsm is the **symbol**.
 Symbols are like the atoms of the MathAsm universe.
 Stuff that you cannot divide further into smaller pieces.